Dave Valentin, Grammy-Winning Latin Jazz Flute Master, Dies At 64

 — Albert H. White, Jr. (@albewolf) March 9, 2017

 A Bronx native raised by Puerto Rican parents, Valentin started playing congas and timbales when his dad, who was a member of Merchant Marine, brought them home from Brazil.
-When Valentin was 9 he started taking piano lessons.
+When Valentin was nine he started taking piano lessons.
 Valentin started playing percussion on paid gigs at age 10.

 “At that time I was like a novelty playing with men,” he said in an interview with the Hamilton College Jazz Archive in 2000.
 “I was a little kid on timbales.”